Trepanning: Pre-modern Europe

+Trepanation was known to prehistoric Europeans, with some populations having impressive success rates of 78% in the Iron Age.

 Trepanation was also practised in the classical and Renaissance periods.
 Hippocrates gave specific directions on the procedure from its evolution through the Greek age, and Galen also elaborates on the procedure.
 During the Middle Ages and the Renaissance, trepanation was practiced as a cure for various ailments, including seizures and skull fractures.
 Out of eight skulls with trepanations from the 6th to 8th centuries found in southwestern Germany, seven skulls show clear evidence of healing and survival after trepanation, suggesting that the survival rate of the operations was high and the infection rate was low.

 In the graveyards of pre-Christian (Pagan) Magyars, archeologists found a surprisingly high frequency (12.5%) of skulls with trepanation, although more than 90% only partial (these served probably ritual purposes).
 The trepanation was performed on adults only, with similar frequencies for males and females, but increasing frequency with age and wealth.
 This custom suddenly disappeared with the Magyars' conversion to Christianity.

 A small area near (modern) Rostov-on-Don, in southern Russia, may have been a centre for ritual trepanning, around 6000 years ago, according to archeologists who discovered remains of eight recipients of the practice, within a small area, all with the incision in the unusual obelion position, high on the back of the head.

 During the 16th and 17th centuries, around 80% of people survived the procedure of trepanation.